GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 The permission for pointers `ptr` takes three arguments.
 First, it describes the read-write modality.
 In this case the pointer is writable `W`, since it will be modified.
 The second argument describes the pointer offset, here `0`.
-Finaly, the third argument describes the content of the pointer, in this case a 64-bit integer `int64<>`.
+Finally, the third argument describes the content of the pointer, in this case a 64-bit integer `int64<>`.